- What is Leprosy?

 Most people think Leprosy is just a health and not a disability issue.
 Nevertheless, there is a significant population that has disability due to Leprosy and consequentially they face grave barriers in effective participation in society.
 To make the situation worse, there are discriminatory laws that prevent people affected by Leprosy from participating on an equal basis in society, and yet they are not well represented in the disability rights movement, nationally and globally.

-Disabled People’s International (DPI), the only cross-disability organization in the world, thus aims to include people affected by Leprosy in the disability movement and aims for inclusion of persons with Leprosy in DPI from the 18 high prevalent countries.
-It also hopes to create greater awareness and visibility about issues of persons with Leprosy amongst the larger national and international disability movement.
+Disabled Peoples’ International (DPI), the only cross-disability organization in the world, thus aims to include people affected by Leprosy in the disability movement and aims for inclusion of person’s affected by Leprosy in DPI from the 22 high prevalent countries.
+DPI also hopes to create greater awareness and visibility about issues of persons affected by Leprosy amongst the larger national and international disability movement.
+Disabled Peoples’ International (DPI) has members and associates in 20 out of the 22 countries with high prevalence of Leprosy.

 The Nippon Foundation